 As far back as 2014, a handful of new grads volunteered their time with PATTERN in order to gain additional work experience.
 In 2016, we received our 501c3 status which meant that we could start applying for bigger grants.
 Securing some additional funding allowed us to formalize The Creative Fellowship program and actually start paying our Creative Fellows.

-We are grateful for the support provided by Central Indiana Community Foundation and the Lilly Endowment to continue offering Creative Fellowships in 2020.
+We are grateful for the support provided by Central Indiana Community Foundation and the The Allen Whitehill Clowes Charitable Foundation to continue offering Creative Fellowships in 2021.

 - Part-time paid position